 Jan Tichy is a contemporary artist and educator, Associate Professor at the School of the Art Institute of Chicago in the Departments of Photography and Art & Technology Studies.
 Over the course of his career Tichy has been invited to interact, interpret and activate collections of institutions like Museum of Contemporary Photography, Wadsworth Atheneum, Museum of Applied Arts and Santa Barbara Museum of Art among others.
 Epiphany Center for Arts together with Kiff Slemmons commissioned Tichy to activate the Slemmons collection and make it accessible to local artists and educators in the spirit of Rod Slemmons practice.visit jan's website

 L Koo was brought into the project by Tichy to gather and organize information about the cameras, and to create the digital space for the project.
-She is currently teaching youth photography classes at the Evanston Art Center.visit koo's website
+She is currently teaching youth photography classes at SAIC and the Evanston Art Center.visit koo's website

 Kiff Slemmons, after over 50 years of life and work with Rod, has served as reference to the intentions of the project.
 As an artist she supported the introduction of the collection as an installation by the artist Jan Tichy and the involvement of artists in an ongoing process of development for educational and creative opportunities.
 Her efforts throughout have been to serve the vitality of ideas springing from a camera collection and in turn, as reflection of a life in photography.more abaout kiff herevisit Kiff's page on gallery loupe's site